 A tenacious NBA guard known for his defensive hustle and reliable three-point shot, carving out a vital role on every team he joins.

-Aaron Holiday emerged from a family of basketball stars—his older brothers Jrue and Justin are also NBA players—with a reputation as a fierce competitor and skilled shooter.
-At UCLA, he evolved from a backup to an All-American, known for his poise and clutch scoring.
-Drafted in the first round by Indiana, he showed flashes of scoring brilliance but ultimately found his NBA identity as a dependable, energy-giving reserve guard.
-Holiday's game is built on relentless on-ball defense, a quick trigger from beyond the arc, and a low-turnover approach.
-He has become a valued journeyman, contributing to playoff teams like Phoenix and Houston by doing the gritty, intelligent work that coaches trust in high-pressure moments.
+Aaron Holiday emerged from a family of basketball stars—older brothers Jrue and Justin also play in the NBA.
+At UCLA, he evolved from a backup to an All-American, displaying poise and clutch scoring.
+The Indiana Pacers drafted him in the first round.
+Holiday found his NBA identity as a dependable, energy-giving reserve guard.
+His game relies on relentless on-ball defense, a quick three-point shot, and a low-turnover approach.
+He has contributed to playoff teams like Phoenix and Houston by doing gritty, intelligent work trusted in high-pressure moments.

 1981–1996